heitorbaldo/heitorbaldo.github.io/_pages/cv.md

 ## Education

-* Ph.D. in Bioinformatics (Mathematical Neuroscience), University of São Paulo, 2024 (expected)
+* Ph.D. in Bioinformatics (Mathematical Neuroscience), University of São Paulo, 2024.
-* M.S. in Applied Mathematics, University of Campinas, 2016
+* M.S. in Applied Mathematics, University of Campinas, 2016.
-* B.S. in Mathematics, University of Campinas, 2013
+* B.S. in Mathematics, University of Campinas, 2013.